Quantaindew/the-circle-bounty-one/BOUNTY.md

 We're looking for accurate implementation and top-notch code quality.
 Only the best will win.
 Here's what you need to know:

 - 🛠️ **Tech Stack**: React or any React-based framework
-- 🎨 **Design**: We'll provide a Figma design - your task is to bring it to life with 100% accuracy
+- 🎨 **Design**: Figma design provided - your task is to bring it to life with 100% accuracy
 - 🏅 **Judging Criteria** (in order of importance):
   1. Code quality (clean, efficient, and well-structured)
   2. Accurate design implementation